alekseyl/me-redis/README.md

 For persistent store use with extreme caution!!
 Backup, test, test, user test and after you are completely sure than you may migrate.

-Try not to stuck with MeRedisHotMigrator because doing double amount of actions:
+Try not to stuck with MeRedisHotMigrator because it doing double amount of actions:

  1. do BG deploy of code with MeRedisHotMigrator,
  2. run migration in parallel,